 Medicines to Treat Uterine Fibroids

 Your provider may prescribe different types of hormone therapy to help control extra bleeding.
 This may include birth control pills or injections.
 Be sure to follow provider's directions for taking these medicines.
-DO NOT stop taking them without talking to your provider first.
-Be sure to tell your provider about any side effects you have.
+Do not stop taking them without talking to your provider first.
+Be sure to tell your provider about any side effects that you have.

 Over-the-counter pain relievers can reduce the pain of uterine fibroids.
 These include:

 To help ease painful periods, try starting these medicines 1 to 2 days before your period begins.

 You may be receiving hormone therapy to prevent the endometriosis from becoming worse.
 Ask your doctor about side effects, including: